finbogo-org/ui-ux-interview/README.md

 ### Projects Section
 - Showcase 2-3 projects.
-  - Each project should have an image, title, and a short description.
+  - Each project should have 3 fields, e.g. name, description, url

 ### Contact Section
 - A contact form with fields for name, email, and message.